 LAST UPDATED ON

-Any leftover candy canes are great to make Chocolate Dipped Candy Cane Peppermint Meringues!
+Any leftover candy canes are great to make these Peppermint Meringues Cookies!

 I cannot believe there are only 2 more sleeps till Christmas and most of all, that 2016 is almost over!
 Where is all this time flying??
 Was like yesterday when we welcomed 2016 in Miami and here we are, saying goodbye to it…… in Australia 🙂 This year, from the first to its last day was hectic…too hectic, even for a globe trotter.